FirstLegoLeague/launcher/docs/userguide.md

 ### Use of iPads and tablets

-We have done limited testing of referee score input using iPads and WiFi.
+In the CITY SHAPER season the developers used iPads and WiFi for score input.
 No problems were encountered.
-If  there is a temporary loss of connectivity when the scoresheet is submitted, the results are saved locally in the iPad, and are sent again together with the submit of the subsequent scoresheet.
+If  there is a temporary loss of connectivity when the scoresheet is submitted, the results are saved locally in the iPad, and are sent again later.

-**Note:** Additional functionality has been added since these tests.
-Tournament organizers that intend using iPads should coordinate this with the development team.
-See the About screen for contact details.
+A method that worked well for us was to set `Automatically set team  score to public` to off (see [Settings](#settings)), and for a Scorekeeper to verify new scores as they came in, against a printed schedule.
+By setting the `Unpublic` filter, the scores screen only showed new scores.
+After verifying that the team matched the schedule, the scorekeeper set the score to `Public`.

+We do not have experience with other tablets.

 ## Network adapters